 “And then,” Tonk Fah said, “when they don’t stop, we could kill the puppies!”

 “All right,” Vivenna said.
-“You don’t need to be so mocking.
+“You don’t need to be like that.
 I understand that we’ll have to us a firm hand, but. . . .really.
 We don’t even know if the war will happen yet.”

 “Princess,” Denth said, sounding more serious.
 “These people want to attack your homeland.
-They see your family as the greatest threat existing threat to their power base--and they’re going to make certain that nobody of the Royal blood lives to challenge them.”
+They see your family as the greatest existing threat to their power --and they’re going to make certain that nobody of the Royal blood lives to challenge them.”

 “They get a child by your sister to be the next God King,” Tonk Fah said, “then they kill every other person of Royal blood.
-They never have to worry about succession again.”
+They never have to worry about you again.”

 Denth nodded.
-“Your father assured that there would be a war the moment he sent your sister to the Court.
-They have everything to lose by not attacking you.
+“Your father assumed that there would be a war the moment he sent your sister to the Court.
+The Hallandren have everything to lose by not attacking you.
 And, from what Lemks implied, your people are in a bad position to win this fight.
 They’re going to need every bit of help you can give them.
 That means doing everything we can--scaring the priests, breaking their supply reserves, weakening their armies--to help out.”

 “We can’t stop the war,” Tonk Fah added.
 “We can just make the fight a little more fair.”